Cultural psychology: Mutual constitution

-Mutual constitution is the notion that the society and the individual have an influencing effect on one another.
+Mutual constitution is the notion that society and the individual have an influencing effect on one another.
 Because a society is composed of individuals, the behavior and actions of the individuals directly impact the society.
 In the same manner, society directly impacts the individual living within it.
 The values, morals, and ways of life a society exemplifies will have an immediate impact on the way an individual is shaped as a person.
 The atmosphere that a society provides for the individual is a determining factor for how an individual will develop.
 Furthermore, mutual constitution is a cyclical model in which the society and the individual both influence one another.

 While cultural psychology is reliant on this model, societies often fail to recognize this.
-Despite the overwhelming acceptance that people affect culture and culture affects people, societal systems tend to minimize the effect that people form on their communities.
+Despite the overwhelming acceptance that people affect culture and that culture affects people, societal systems tend to minimize the effect that people form on their communities.
 For example, mission statements of businesses, schools, and foundations attempt to make promises regarding the environment and values that their establishment holds.
 However, these promises cannot be made in accordance with the mutually consisting theory without being upheld by all participants.
-The mission statement for the employees of Southwest Airlines, for example, makes the claim that, "...We are committed to provide our Employees a stable work environment with equal opportunity for learning and personal growth".
+The mission statement for the employees of Southwest Airlines, for example, claims that, "...We are committed to provide our Employees a stable work environment with equal opportunity for learning and personal growth".
 While the company can ensure the "equal opportunity for learning and personal growth", the aforementioned message cannot be promised.
 The work environment that Southwest provides includes paying consumers.
 While rules can be enforced to ensure safety on their aircraft, customers will not be removed due to attitude or a lack of courtesy.
 This therefore contradicts the promise of a "stable work environment".
-On the contrary, some establishments do ensure that their mission statements agree with the mutually consisting model.
+On the contrary, some establishments do ensure that their mission statements agree with the mutually consistent model.
 For example, Yale University promises within its mission statement that: